panosoft/slate-common/readme.md

 `Mutating Events` are events that mutate `Entities`.

-`Non-mutating Events` are noteworthy events where a user performs an operation worth noting, e.g. for security reasons.
+`Non-mutating Events` are events where a user performs an operation worth noting, e.g. for security reasons.

 They only differ in the `EventData`.